Are you looking for a contractor?

 Is a Tiny House Legal in Ontario, Canada?

 Yes, these mini dwellings are completely legal in Ontario.
-To be considered legal tiny homes in the province, they must meet the following criteria:
+To be considered legal, tiny homes built within provincial lines must meet the following criteria:

-They must have a minimum area of 188 square feet.
+have a minimum surface area of 188 square feet;

-They need to include a living/sleeping space, a bathroom with a shower or bath, and a cooking area with running water.
+include a living/sleeping space, a bathroom with a shower or bath, and a cooking area with running water;

-They must comply with the Ontario Building Code, which requires, among other things, that sleeping lofts have a minimum height of 6’10” and are accessible by a staircase, not a ladder, and that the home meets standards for fire safety and insulation.
+comply with the Ontario Building Code, which requires, among other things, that sleeping lofts have a minimum height of 6’10” and are accessible by a staircase, not a ladder, and that the home meets standards for fire safety and insulation; and

-A building permit from the local municipality is required.
+a mandatory building permit issued by the local municipality in question.
 The municipality will review the house plans to ensure compliance with the Ontario Building Code and adherence to local by-laws.

-Laws and regulations can vary from one municipality to the next, as we saw in Quebec, so make sure to contact your local municipal government to make sure you're doing everything by the book.
+Laws and regulations can differ between municipalities, as demonstrated in Quebec, so it’s important to contact your local municipal government to ensure you’re following all the proper procedures.

 Looking for something else?